D1M1TR10S/github-mcp-server/README.md

 ### Why use the remote server?
 - **Easier setup:** Just copy, paste and auth
-- **Live Updates:** Always up-to-date with the latest tools and improvements
+- **Live updates:** Always up-to-date with the latest tools and improvements
 - **No local runtime required:** Works in environments where local servers can’t run
 - **OAuth support:** scoped, auditable, and SSO-enforced access with stronger organization controls than PATs